Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Methods

 \subsection{Extensions}

 Here we discuss the extensions and variations of our basic model.

-\subsubsection{Higher-order Smoothing.}
+\subsubsection{Higher-order Smoothing}

 In Subsection~\ref{methods}.\ref{xmodel}, we described vehicle over-the-ground velocity and current as Brownian processes.
 The vehicle's over the ground position then becomes the integral of Brownian motion.
-Whereas previous authors have described the concomitant regularizer as a smoothing term, strictly speaking, the assumption of Brownian motion implies non-smoothness.
-We can instead expand our state space model to include higher order terms: vehicle acceleration and the change in current with respect to depth.
+Whereas previous authors have described the concomitant regularizer as a smoothing term, strictly speaking, the assumption of Brownian motion implies nonsmoothness.
+So we can assume smoothness if we expand our state space model to include higher order terms: vehicle acceleration and the change in current with respect to depth.
 These terms then become Brownian.
 Their integrals, vehicle velocity and current velocity, become smooth.